Fixed vs. variable-rate electricity plans in Texas:

 For most retail electricity customers in Texas, deciding between a fixed and variable rate is one of many factors that can impact their electricity plan choice.
 Why?
 One primary reason is the vast majority of Texas is a deregulated market.

-Retail electricity providers (REPs) in a deregulated energy market compete for your business.
+REPs in a deregulated energy market compete for your business.
 To appeal to different needs, competing providers offer a wide range of electricity-plan structures, energy rates, plan lengths, time-of-use options, and even special plan enhancements.

 So in Texas, along with making the basic choice between a fixed and variable rate, you’ll have plenty of options when it comes to pinpointing a plan that best meets your needs.